Events / Info / Speakers

 Director, Smithsonian Resilience Initiative, Smithsonian Tropical Research Institute

-Dr. Ana K. Spalding is the Founding Director of the Adrienne Arsht Community-Based Resilience Solutions Initiative at the Smithsonian Tropical Research Institute in Panama.
-Dr. Spalding holds a BA in economics and international studies from the University of Richmond, a master’s degree in marine affairs and policy from the University of Miami and a master's and doctorate in environmental studies from the University of California, Santa Cruz.
+Dr Ana K. Spalding is the Founding Director of the Adrienne Arsht Community-Based Resilience Solutions Initiative at the Smithsonian Tropical Research Institute in Panama.
+Dr Spalding holds a BA in economics and international studies from the University of Richmond, a master’s degree in marine affairs and policy from the University of Miami and a master's and doctorate in environmental studies from the University of California, Santa Cruz.
 She has published widely on the socio-environmental outcomes of lifestyle migration to Panama; on the linkages between land use and policy, property rights, and development; and, more broadly, on the evolution of marine policy and ocean governance.
 She is also fascinated by interdisciplinarity and collaboration as a critical framework for co-creating innovative solutions to the coupled social and environmental challenges of our times.
 Current research includes locally-led conservation, adaptation as a pathway to resilience for marine resource-dependent communities, and the role of ocean governance and finance in securing co-benefits for people and nature.

 Anna Koivuniemi